freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-data-structures/add-items-to-an-array-with-push-and-unshift.md

 romanNumerals.unshift('XIX', 'XX');
 ```

-`romanNumerals` now equals `['XIX', 'XX', 'XXI', 'XXII']`.
+`romanNumerals` would have the value `['XIX', 'XX', 'XXI', 'XXII']`.

 ```js
 romanNumerals.push(twentyThree);
 ```

-`romanNumerals` now equals `['XIX', 'XX', 'XXI', 'XXII', 'XXIII']`.
+`romanNumerals` would have the value `['XIX', 'XX', 'XXI', 'XXII', 'XXIII']`.
 Notice that we can also pass variables, which allows us even greater flexibility in dynamically modifying our array's data.

 # --instructions--